-Sometimes it is important to restrict the execution of your strategy, analysis technique, or TradingApp to just one instance.
+Sometimes it is important to restrict the execution of your strategy, or analysis technique to just one instance.
 One way of achieving this is by leveraging the functionality found in the EasyLangauge GlobalDictionary.
 The GlobalDictionary is an EasyLanguage object that can be accessed from any analysis technique while the TradeStation desktop platform is running.
 All you need to do is to create a GlobalDictionary with a name and specify that you want to share it.
 From this point forward, any analysis technique that creates a shared dictionary with the same name will have access to all of the values that are stored within.
 So how does this help?

 Let’s say that you only want the first instance of a strategy to calculate.
 By creating a GlobalDictionary, you can let other instances know that your strategy is already calculating, thus restricting them from executing their code.
 For example: